Priyanshu4/quantum-close-neighbors/README.md

 To use the notebooks, select the created .venv folder as the notebook kernel.

-To run individual scripts, within the scripts folder use `uv run -m scripts.<script> <script-arguments>`.
+To run individual scripts within the scripts folder use `uv run -m scripts.<script> <script-arguments>`.

 ### Code Documentation